Subscribie/subscribie/docs/content/en/docs/Tasks/add-terms-and-conditions.md

 date: 2022-11-28
 weight: 5
 description: >
-  A guide to add terms and conditions.
+  A guide to adding terms and conditions to any plan in your shop.
 ---

 Adding Terms and Conditions to your plans allows you to clearly set out the details of your plans terms.
+This can be viewed by the subsciber when signing up to your subscription.

 > Terms and Conditions helpful documents to fall back on should disputes arise.